 You can also nudge your selection using the arrow keys, and fast-nudge your selection by holding Shift and pressing the arrow keys.

-• To rotate, grab the selection box handle and rotate it.
+• To rotate the selected artwork, click and grab just outside one of the handles at the corners of the control box and rotate it.